hapax/hapax.github.io/assets/chuzenji.md

 I head back down to the main street, no plans in mind.
 Life would nibble away at them anyway.
-By the ramp, England's hypothesis is exemplified by the wildflowers sprouting through the gravel of a tumbledown plot.
+By the ramp, England's hypothesis is illustrated by the wildflowers sprouting through the gravel of a tumbledown plot.
-At the back sits a rusty lean-to.
+At the back, a rusty lean-to

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake5.png" />